ksqlDB Quick Start

 3. Launch the tutorial in Docker

-Navigate to the ksqlDB repository docs/tutorials/
+Navigate to the ksqlDB repository docs/tutorials/ directory and

 launch the tutorial in Docker.
 Depending on your network speed, this